-- 9.1 Under Gibraltar legislation, insurance creditors have a priority over other non-insurance creditors.
-The current level of insurance claims indicates that such claims will not be met in full by the estate and that there will be no prospect of any distribution from the estate to creditors other than insurance creditors. - 9.2 In broad terms, insurance creditors will result from claims under a policy of insurance which arose before 24 January 2013 or claims for return of premium in respect of unexpired periods after 24 January 2013 (when outstanding policies were disclaimed) to the end of the relevant policy term.
-I and my team will be processing these return of premium claims in the autumn of this year.
-Preparatory work for processing these claims was conducted during the reconciliation of the premium bordereaux and balance due to the Company from brokers.
+9.1 Under Gibraltar legislation, insurance creditors have a priority over other noninsurance creditors.
+The current level of insurance claims indicates that such claims will not be met in full by the estate and that there will be no prospect of any distribution from the estate to creditors other than insurance creditors.

+In broad terms, insurance creditors will result from claims under a policy of 9.2 insurance which arose before 24 January 2013 or claims for return of premium in respect of unexpired periods after 24 January 2013 (when outstanding policies were disclaimed) to the end of the relevant policy term.
+I and my team have constructed a policyholder database to enable me to calculate and process these return of premium claims.
 For eligible policyholders, such return of premium claims may also be eligible for compensation from the FSCS.
 I will be calculating the return of premium claims on behalf of such policyholders, and relevant FSCS documentation will be included in my communications to policyholders regarding these claims.
-I am currently unable to provide an accurate estimation of return of premium claims.
-Admitted and quantified insurance claims and estimated reserves applied to notified insurance claims at 30 June 2013 amounted to approximately £35 million.
+The first letters to policyholders are being sent out during February 2014.
+There are some 4,320 policyholders with return of premium claims amounting to some £1.1 million.
+Admitted and quantified insurance claims and estimated reserves applied to notified insurance claims at 31 December 2013 amounted to approximately £28 million.
+In my report at 30 June 2013 I had reported that admitted and quantified insurance claims and estimated reserves applied to notified insurance claims at that date amounted to approximately £35 million.
+My claims manager and I along with my other service providers have adopted a proactive approach to best manage claims and prevent their escalation.